-A large portion of inaccessible areas did exist in the New River ZCC that were a result of the lack of accessible roads.
+A few areas within the Cedar Grove Water Works ZCC were inaccessible because there were no accessible roads on which to drive to the PCS.
 There were also areas that were inaccessible due to their location on private property.
-Some PCSs were inaccessible due to locked gates that prevented vehicular access.
+Some PCSs, while on public and private property, were inaccessible due to locked gates across the roads that prevented vehicular access.

-Miscellaneous Notes
+• Miscellaneous Notes